carlhunterroach/docs/articles/user-profile/index.md

 Alternatively, if web applications desire to build their own login UI, they can use [auth0.js](/libraries/auth0js), a headless JavaScript library for Auth0, which can invoke authentication flow (as well as other tasks) and ultimately receive a User Profile object in return.

-Similar SDK's exist for many other platforms.
+Similar SDKs exist for many other platforms.
 See the [Quickstarts](/) for more information.

 ## API Access to User Profiles